-If you're going to buy one, though, don't just go out and pick up any old thing: they're not all created equal.
-Our expert testers have put 67 baby monitors through their paces to help exhausted new parents and parents-to-be make the right choice.
+If you're going to buy one, though, don't just go out and pick up any old thing: our testing shows they're not all created equal.
+CHOICE expert testers have put 54 baby monitors through their paces to help exhausted new parents and parents-to-be make the right choice.

 Uniden Baby Monitor with Pan & Tilt Camera BW4151

 - CHOICE Expert Rating: 50%

 Our testers found this unit had plenty of teething problems across the board.
 And with an overall picture performance score of just 43%, even the fancy 'pan and tilt' camera won't make up for the poor picture quality.